 NDIS shift-software pricing splits cleanly into two models, with a third edge case (enterprise quote-only) sitting alongside.

-Per-user pricing charges per worker per month — typically $10–$20 depending on the tier.
-Per-user is efficient at low headcounts and scales linearly with your hiring.
+Per-worker pricing charges per worker per month — typically $10–$20 depending on the tier.
+Per-worker is efficient at low headcounts and scales linearly with your hiring: every support worker you add lifts the bill.
 Most vendors in this category target the broader Australian disability and aged-care sector, not SIL specifically.
-ShiftCare, Deputy variants, Imploy and Teiro all run per-user models.
+ShiftCare, Deputy variants, Imploy and Teiro all run per-worker models (see our full Aura OS vs ShiftCare comparison →).
 Operators with five workers spend $50–$100/month; operators with twenty workers spend $200–$400/month; operators with fifty workers spend $500–$1,000/month.
 The vendor's revenue grows in lockstep with the operator's headcount.

 Enterprise quote-only is the third category.
-Lumary, SupportAbility, Carelink+ and similar platforms target larger registered providers; they don't publish prices and their model typically combines a per-house licence, per-user licences, and a one-off implementation fee.
+Lumary, SupportAbility, Carelink+ and similar platforms target larger registered providers (Aura OS vs Lumary →); they don't publish prices and their model typically combines a per-house licence, per-user licences, and a one-off implementation fee.
 Industry-confirmed estimates put the all-in annual cost at $20,000–$50,000 for a mid-sized SIL provider — but the actual number varies dramatically by deal size, contract length and which modules are included.
 (VERIFY: Lumary, SupportAbility, Carelink+ — vendor-confirmed numbers requested but not published.)

 Public pricing table